faranalytics/js-html-renderer/README.md

 ### Prerendering
 HTML is prerendered at the time the root `Template` object is created.
 The resulting `Template` object contains an array of prerendered HTML elements and JavaScript Symbols.

-For example, in the `Template` below, all the HTML elements, including the `footer`, are prerendered at the time the `Template` is created.
+For example, in the example shown below, all the HTML elements, including the `footer`, are prerendered at the time the `Template` is created.
 This means that the `Template` may be reused without having to reconstruct the HTML elements that comprise it.

-The final render step, invoked using `template.render`, involves just a single pass in order to swap out the Symbols with dynamic content and concatenation of the resulting HTML.
+The final render step, invoked using `template.render`, involves a single pass over the elements of the array in order to swap out the Symbols with dynamic content and a concatenation of the resulting HTML.

 ```ts
 const template: Template = doctype()(